MRI Image

 How to prepare for your MRI

 Our radiologists or technologist may ask about drug allergies and whether head surgery has been done in the past.
 If you might be pregnant, this should be mentioned.
 Some patients who undergo MRI of the head in an enclosed unit may feel confined or claustrophobic.
-Our open air MRI helps to reduce claustrophobia and aids in your comfort during the exam.
 If you are not easily reassured, a sedative may be administered.
 Roughly one in 20 patients will require medication.

 ACR Mammography